Physicist by training. Marketer and engineer by trade.

 Launched Heaviside Group and took it full-time.
 First enterprise clients.

-Took a day-job role leading digital at a science education company.
+Took a role leading digital at a science education company.

 Launched Heaviside Digital as the white-label digital marketing platform.